11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 11 Mukhi vs 5 Mukhi (Kalagni Rudra / Jupiter)

 - 5 Mukhi: General-purpose protection, overall health, spiritual growth, Jupiter's wisdom.
-The universal Rudraksha — safe, affordable, effective for everyone.
+The universal Rudraksha, safe, affordable, effective for everyone.
 Rs 20-200 per bead.

-- 11 Mukhi: Specialist physical protection, fearlessness, warrior's courage, extreme-situation support.
+- 11 Mukhi: Specialist protection, courage, steady nerve, support in high-stakes moments.
 Rs 800-10,000 per bead.

-11 Mukhi vs 14 Mukhi (Hanuman / Deva Mani)
+11 Mukhi vs 14 Mukhi (Parama Shiva / Deva Mani)

-- 11 Mukhi: Physical protection, warrior's courage, fearlessness, Brahmacharya.
+- 11 Mukhi: Protection, courage, steady nerve, Brahmacharya.
 Rs 800-10,000 per bead.

-11 Mukhi vs 7 Mukhi (Lakshmi / Saturn)
+11 Mukhi vs 7 Mukhi (Ananta / Saturn)

-- 7 Mukhi: Saturn harmonisation, Sade Sati relief, financial stability, karmic discipline.
+- 7 Mukhi: Saturn harmonisation, Sade Sati relief, financial stability, steady discipline.
+Classically the deity is Ananta or Ananga, tied to wealth (a poor man becomes a great lord).
 Rs 100-3,000 per bead.

 For a complete overview of all Mukhis and their specific applications, see our Rudraksha Guide.